Mona Vanderwaal: Season 2

 She becomes romantically involved with Noel Kahn, much to Hanna's disapproval, but is later dumped by him for Jenna Marshall.
 She and Hanna eventually become best friends again and Mona tries to become accepting of Caleb.
 When "A" begins sending threatening notes to Mona, she grows closer to the Liars and becomes a part of their group.
 In "Unmasked", Mona is still helping the Liars, who haven't fully accepted her yet, and volunteers to drive Spencer out to the Lost Woods Resort where they find "A's" lair.
 Here, it is revealed that "A" is actually Mona herself, who claims that she became "A" because of the Liars taking Hanna away from her and never doing anything to prevent Alison's bullying.
 She and Spencer get into a fight near a cliff and Mona is accidentally pushed off.
-She survives, however, and is committed to the Radley Sanitarium, after being diagnosed with multiple personality disorder.
+She survives, however, and is committed to the Radley Sanitarium, after being diagnosed with dissociative identity disorder.
 Here, she is approached by someone, who wants to start a partnership and form an "A" Team.

 Parrish, who had learned of "A's" identity in the novels, revealed she was pleased that the situation had not been changed in the TV series.